 Istanbul, the biggest and capital city of Turkey, is home to over 14 million people, making it one of the most-populated cities in the world.
 It is among the most ancient cities, that is divided between the East and West, Asia and Europe, in terms of culture and history.
 This makes it quite a fascinating city that has many destinations to visit and things to do.
+There are also some great savings available on accommodations as well.
 Below are some of the places you should visit and best things to do in Istanbul to make the most out of your vacation or holiday trip.

 Viator Coupons and Other Turkey Travel Deal Resources: